This is a guide covering everything you need to know about armatures in sculpting.

 An armature is parallel to most parts of the skeleton and holds the body erect while sculpting the human figure.

-Large sculptures that are needed for displays are fashioned of sheet metal, and they require bronze and armatures for stability and structure.
+Large sculptures that are needed for displays are fashioned of sheet metal.

 A largely designed armature holds up the statue of liberty.
 This armature can be seen by visitors from below to the base of the sculpture.